Last update: 1/3/2022

 We use de-identified and/or aggregated information to:

-- Monitor and analyze trends in aggregate vaccination status.
+- Monitor and analyze trends.

 The use of this data is governed by university policy and the U-M Data Governance framework, among other methods.
 Data requests and use cases will only be considered if they are related to public health.

-With Whom is This Data Shared?
+With Whom This Data Is Shared

 How Information Is Secured